 When you run the post-exploitation enumeration with linpeas that show like below where you have write access to the /etc/passwd

 Just follow the following steps for your escalation purpose

 Next is to add root2 username with the root privilege to the /etc/passwd with the password we generate above

 We can see above that at the end of the /etc/passwd we have successfully added our new user root2

 the next is to SU to root2 and use the password we created RioRio

 yeah we get the root privilege.

-The above steps is just the basic idea, There are many attack vector that allow you to make the /etc/passwd become writeable such as root cron job or any other root process that we can divert to make /etc/passwd become writeable.
+The above steps are just the basic idea; There are many attack vector that allows you to make the /etc/passwd become writeable such as root cron job or any other root process that we can divert to create /etc/passwd become writeable.